 As seen in Martin’s recent museum show, Someday We Can, at the Albright Knox Gallery in Buffalo, New York, she has developed power in simple linework.
 In what often appears to be one continuous line, and often “performed” in front of an audience or museum-goers, becomes a metaphor for the continuous and often unseen connections that people share in their everyday lives.
-And in this, it makes sense that Martin sees her work as a developing new connections between philosophy and technology.
+And in this, it makes sense that Martin sees her work as developing new connections between philosophy and technology.
 It is also clear that her idea that art is more than an object of admiration disconnected from the process of its inception connects to her ability to make her work a site-specific performative action.
 Allowing the viewer to interact with the work in real-time, to see ideas develop and evolve.
 This simple act of allowing the viewer in, makes Martin’s recurring question, “Who Are You?”, resonate even stronger.
 “Asking that question, we, as creative people, are able to explore that a little bit more than perhaps other people by self exploration, or by creating art, or by doing something spontaneously,” Martin said in a recent interview.